olahtibi/ragesoccer/docs/ai-system.md

 Team state is one of:

-- `kickoffUs`: home/human team has kickoff.
+- `kickoffUs`: this team has kickoff.
-- `kickoffOpponent`: away/opponent team has kickoff.
+- `kickoffOpponent`: the opposing team has kickoff.
 - `defense`: ball is in the team's own half.
 - `attack`: ball is in the opponent half.

-Kickoff states are initial `TeamAi` states derived from `config.kickoffSide`.
-They are kept until `Stadium.updateKickoff()` sees the ball moving faster than `config.minVelocity`; ball position never transitions a team back into kickoff.
+Restart states are assigned by the active restart strategy and are relative to each team.
+They are preserved while `MatchFlow` reports an active restart.
+When the restart completes, `TeamAi` returns to normal attack/defense transitions.
 Formation targets come from `src/ai/formation.js`:

 ```js